statamic-rad-pack/shopify/docs/content/en/CMS/taxonomies.md

 The default taxonomies created by the add-on are:

+- `collections` - corresponding to collections in Shopify
 - `product_tags` - corresponding to tags in Shopify
 - `product_type` - corresponding to type in Shopify
 - `vendor` - corresponding to vendor in Shopify